tildesarecool/newtius/README.md

 ## Updates!

+**23rd January 2022**

+I used the examples in the [Arena shooter GML editon](https://www.yoyogames.com/en/tutorials/my-first-arena-shooter-gml) to add hitpoints to the enemy and have the enemy move towards the ship.
+I also put "bullets" on the own layer for reasons that I'm sure will become apparent.

 **21st January 2022**

 I've fixed the bug I was having in newtius where the ship would get stuck on different edges of the window.
 It took me a while but